pvs043/cMDTBuildLab/README.md

 ```

 #### cMDTBuildTaskSequence
-cMDTTaskSequence is a DscResource that enables management of Task Sequences with lifecycle management for MDT.
-Task Sequences can be defined and managed from a pull server according to Desired State Configuration principles.
+cMDTBuildTaskSequence is a DscResource that enables management of Task Sequences with lifecycle management for MDT.

 Available parameters:
 * <b>[Ensure]</b> - Present/Absent